comptoolsres/comptoolsres.github.io/Week_07.md

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

+1. Understand the importance of handling errors and how to use the `try/except` functions
 1. Understand the Python data types list, dictionary and tuple
-1. Know how to use regular expresions in python
-1. Be able to scrape data from websites with BeautifulSoup
-1. Be able to get data from web services using their APIs

 {% include custom/office_hours.html %}